Powder Bed Fusion

 Powder bed fusion describes a group of different additive technologies.

-Most machines processes polymers or metals.
+Most machines process polymers or metals.
 Ceramics and special sands

 Even by separating the technologies by materials the terminology might be still confusing.

-This are some most commonly names used for powder bed fusion processes:
+These are some of the most common used names for powder bed fusion processes: